Skip to content

 If a swimmer stays underwater longer than a pre-set, safe amount of time, the wearable sends an immediate alert to the lifeguard staff.
 Because each device is assigned to a specific person, lifeguards know exactly who is in potential danger.
 This one-to-one monitoring is especially helpful in crowded or busy aquatic environments, ensuring no one gets overlooked.
 When worn correctly, these systems provide precise, individualized protection for every person in the water.

-The Role of Sensors and Data
+The Critical Role of Sensors and Data

 At the heart of any drowning detection system is a combination of hardware and software working together.
 The hardware consists of sensors that collect data.
 For camera systems, this is the video feed.
 For wearables, it’s submersion timers.
 Other advanced systems might even use sonar, which uses sound waves to detect objects.